FuquaSchoolOfBusiness/fw-jobs/README.md

 4) copy the dist folder from the project into this folder as well.

-5) edit the index.html  as follows:
+Edit the index.html  as follows:

     <html>
         <head>